BrokenFlame/Docs/Partner and Merchant Instructions to get a SFTP user setup.md

-# Instruction to Obtain Access to the SFTP Service
+# Instruction to Obtain Access to the company SFTP Service

 ## Background